hillerlab/make_lastz_chains/README.md

 #### Executor / available clusters

-The executor controls which cluster management system to use.
+The executor option determines the cluster management system to use.
-By default, the `local` executor is used, meaning the pipeline utilizes only the machine's CPU.
+By default, the pipeline uses the `local` executor, which means it only utilizes the CPU of the machine where it's running.
+However, genome alignment is a computationally intensive task, so it's advisable to run the pipeline on either a powerful machine with multiple CPUs or a cluster.
-To run it on a Slurm cluster, add the `--executor` slurm option.
+To run the pipeline on a Slurm cluster, for instance, add the `--executor slurm` option.
-Please see the Nextflow documentation for a list of supported executors.
+Refer to the [Nextflow documentation](https://www.nextflow.io/docs/latest/executor.html) for a list of supported executors.

 #### Reading pipeline parameters from JSON file

-`TO BE FILLED`
-`--params_from_file {params_json}`
+The pipeline saves its parameters in a `pipeline_parameters.json` file.
+This file can be used to easily replicate the pipeline's settings for another run.
+To do so, use the `--params_from_file {params_json}` option when launching the pipeline.
+This ensures that the pipeline will run with the same parameters as specified in the JSON file, streamlining the process for multiple runs.
+If you wish to make adjustments, the JSON file is easily editable, allowing you to tweak parameters as needed before running the pipeline again.

 ### Output
 The pipeline saves the resulting chain file in the project directory specified by the respective parameter.
 The output file is named as follows: `${target_ID}.${query_ID}.final.chain.gz`

 ## Citation